You are currently viewing Parenting an Adult Child With a Mental Illness

 Explore Your Options

-Talk to Your Child
+Talk to Your Adult Child

 Having conversations with an adult child who has a mental illness can be difficult, but it is necessary.
 These discussions can be opportunities for you to share your concerns and emphasize your support.
-They can also help you gain a better understanding of your daughter’s mindset.
+They can also help you gain a better understanding of your child’s mindset.

 Establish Healthy Boundaries